Law and Political Economy Project

-The Law and Political Economy (LPE) Project is a collaborative project that examines the relationship between the law and capitalism.
+The Law and Political Economy Project (LPE) is a collaborative project that examines the relationship between the law and capitalism.
 In addition to a blog, the Project regularly hosts speaking events, debates, and lectures.
 It also circulates printed materials, hosts a summer academy and runs mentoring programs.

 History

 In 2016, a group of Yale Law School students asked Amy Kapczynski, a faculty member at Yale, to teach a seminar that would allow them to better understand the social, political, and legal structures that gave rise to the election of President Donald Trump.
 Later that year, the LPE Blog was launched.

 In 2019, the LPE Project was officially established, expanding the blog into a nationwide network of legal scholars, practitioners, and law students, with Corinne Blalock as its first executive director.
 While the Project is operated and administered by staff at Yale, the LPE project has ten official student chapters and many more clusters spread across the country.

 In 2020, LPE Europe was established as a research network for LPE thinkers in Europe.
+In 2023, Gujarat National Law University became the first National Law University in India to have a chapter dedicated to the LPE Project.